-For each glyph IDSVG Document I Entry with class value 1 or 2, the SVG document must contain an element with id “glyph<glyphID>”, where <glyphID> is the glyph ID expressed as a non–zero-padded decimal value.
+For each glyph ID in an SVG Document Index Entry’s [startGlyphID, endGlyphID] range, inclusive, the associated SVG document must contain an element with id “glyph<glyphID>”, where <glyphID> is the glyph ID expressed as a non–zero-padded decimal value.
 This element functions as the SVG glyph description for the glyph ID.
-The svgGlyphClassDef is essentially a cache and allows an implementation to delay or avoid decompressing and parsing the SVG document.
-An implementation may also choose to ignore the svgClassDef and interface directly with the SVG document to determine if an element with a “glyph<glyphID>” pattern is present and whether that element involves animation.

-For example, say a font with maxp.numGlyphs=100 has SVG glyph definitions only for its last 4 glyphs, and all of these are animated.
-The ClassDef will assign glyph IDs 96–99 to class value 2; the rest of the glyph IDs will be assigned to class value 0 (implicitly, for maximal compactness of the ClassDef).
-The SVG document will contain elements with id “glyph96”, “glyph97”, “glyph98”, and “glyph99”.
-It must not contain elements with id “glyph0”, “glyph1” and so on up to “glyph95”.
+For example, say a font with maxp.numGlyphs=100 has SVG glyph definitions only for its last 5 glyphs.
+The last SVG glyph definition has its own SVG document, but the rest share an SVG document (say, to take advantage of shared graphical elements).
+There will be two index entries, the first with glyph ID range [95, 98] and the second with glyph ID range [99, 99].
+The SVG document referenced by the first index entry will contain elements with id “glyph95”, “glyph96”, “glyph97”, and “glyph98”.
+The SVG document referenced by the second index entry will contain an element with id “glyph99”.

 Glyph semantics and metrics

-The glyph descriptions in the SVG document are considered to be the SVG versions of the glyphs with the corresponding IDs in the CFF or glyf table.
+The glyph descriptions in the SVG documents are considered to be the SVG versions of the glyphs with the corresponding IDs in the CFF or glyf table.
 They are designed on an em specified in the head table’s unitsPerEm field, as with CFF and TrueType glyphs.
 SVG glyph definitions will be in SVG’s y-down coordinate system, with the default baseline at y=0.
 For example, the top of a capital letter may be at y=-800, and the bottom at y=0.
 This coordinate system will need to be translated appropriately to the coordinate system of the rest of the OT tables and the coordinate system of the graphics environment.

 Glyph semantics are expressed in the usual OT way (cmap table followed by GSUB).
 Glyph metrics such as horizontal and vertical advances are specified in the usual OT tables (hmtx and vmtx), and glyph positioning adjustments by the GPOS or kern table.